chalatz/tours/pages/info/reviews-comments-content.md

     Jane  USA\n\nThank you very much for your greetings.
 We had a good, but unfortunately too short, journey in Rhodes.
-I and my family enjoyed the trip to Lindos on May 11th and we are satisfied for your service and your attention.<br>\nRegards from Cordoba, Argentina<br>\nNestor and family<br>\naghemo@onenet.com.ar\n\nDear Nicholas,
-    \ We had an absolutely wonderful trip, thanks in large part to your services.
+I and my family enjoyed the trip to Lindos on May 11th and we are satisfied for your service and your attention.<br>\nRegards from Cordoba, Argentina<br>\nNestor and family\n\nDear Nicholas,  We had an absolutely wonderful trip, thanks in large part to your services.
 Our day in Rhodes was delightful, we saw everything we wanted to see and more.
 I would highly, highly recommend you to enyone traveling that area.
-Thank you for everything<br>\nEileen and Bill<br>\nwhfowler@whidbey.net\n\nNicholas;  Our
+Thank you for everything<br>\nEileen and Bill
-    day in Rhodes was marvelous.
+    \ Canada\n\nNicholas;  Our day in Rhodes was marvelous.
 Michael was an excellent driver.
 We saw more of Rhodes than anyone else on the ship.
 Michael was waiting for us as we got off the ship and took great care of us for the rest of the day.
-Please do not hesitate to use me as a reference.<br>\nRegards Bill<br>\nwilliam.ford@worldnet.att.net\n\nHello,
+    Please do not hesitate to use me as a reference.<br>\nRegards Bill   Canada\n\nHello,
     \ The trip home was long and tiring.
 But the trip was fantastic.
 I think ourday with you was certainly one of the highlights.
 Most of the rest of thetrip was fairly organized so we didn't have as much of an opportunity to explore as we did with you.
 Rome was unbelievable, we could have spent a week there.
 We will definitely look you up on our return to Greece.<br>\nThanks again.
-Dave<br>\ndrideout@kcc.com\n\nDear Nicholas & Michael!!
+Dave  USA\n\nDear Nicholas & Michael!!
 We had the best time in Rhodes--because of your service & Michael--we fell in love with him!!!
 We will tell everyone about your services & will be back next June.
-God willing!<br>\nPlease keep in touch.<br>\nMarti & Brooke<br>\nseasun@pacbell.net\n\nWe had a wonderful time.
+God willing!<br>\nPlease keep in touch.<br>\nMarti & Brooke  USA\n\nWe had a wonderful time.
 The service provided was first rate.
 You have a beautiful Island.
-We will be happy to recommend you to all.<br>\nThanks again and regards from everyone<br>\nSay hello to Manuel<br>\nRvolkwine@aol.com\n\nHi Nicholas!
+We will be happy to recommend you to all.<br>\nThanks again and regards from everyone<br>\nSay hello to Manuel,  Donna S. USA\n\nHi Nicholas!
 My husband, my mother and I truly enjoyed ALL of our time touring with Dominic on the lovely island of Rodos.
 He gave us such an interesting and friendly tour.
 My husband who is from an agricultural area of Central California (growing